Chuckame/deep-image-orientation-angle-detection/README.md

 python3.11 ./infer-rotation.py --image-path ./inputs/download.jpeg
 ```

+## Convert weights to onnx

+- save model using SavedModel format
+- use tf2onnx

 ## Citation
 This paper is submitted for journal publication.
 If you are using this model then please use the below BibTeX to cite for now.